moon0440/nd303-c1-advanced-python-techniques-project/README.md

 diameter - the NEO's diameter (from an equivalent sphere) in kilometers.
 ```

 So, the first NEO described in the CSV file has a primary designation of 433 and an IAU name "Eros".
 It is ('Y') an NEO, but it is not ('N') potentially hazardous.
-It has a diameter of 16.84km.
+It has a diameter of 16.84 km.

 Every NEO has a primary designation, but there exist NEOs without names (in fact, having an IAU name is relatively rare!).
 Some IAU names are reused for several NEOs.
 For some NEOs, the data doesn't include information about a diameter, because NASA does not have enough observations to make a reasonably-accurate estimate.